koac2005/BIMM143_GITHUB/README.md

 # BIMM143_GITHUB
 A repository containing the many files worked on in the UCSD course BIMM143 taught by Professor Barry Grant.
-Work done by Alex K. in Fall 2023 at UC San Diego
+Work done by Alex K. in Fall 2023 at UC San Diego.